anubhavde/Detectron2/README.md

 ### What is Detecron 2?
 Detectron2 is Facebook AI Research's next generation library that provides state-of-the-art detection and segmentation algorithms.
 It is the successor of Detectron and maskrcnn-benchmark.
 It supports a number of computer vision research projects and production applications in Facebook.

 Before moving on with the implementation, please setup workspace by installing required dependancies.
+So, open up jupyter notebook, start a python kernel and proceed with below instructions.
 First install detectron2's dependancies:
 ```python
 !pip install cython pyyaml==5.1
 !pip install -U 'git+https://github.com/cocodataset/cocoapi.git#subdirectory=PythonAPI'
 ```
 Then install Detectron2, detectron2-ResNeSt, centermask2, etc:
 ```python
 %cd /content/